-- The management of their particular crime prevention projects - Coordination and cooperation with other relevant role-players and crime prevention projects - Assisting with the monitoring and evaluation of crime prevention projects concerned with planning and design. - Reviewing the feedback from the community and other stakeholders and adapting the crime prevention through design / situational crime prevention approaches if necessary.
+The management of their particular crime prevention projects

+- Coordination and cooperation with other relevant role-players and crime prevention projects - Assisting with the monitoring and evaluation of crime prevention projects concerned with planning and design. - Reviewing the feedback from the community and other stakeholders and adapting the crime prevention through design approaches if necessary.